GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/guide-warmup-prefetch/index.md

         mClient.warmup(0 /* placeholder for future use */);
         // Create a new browser session
         mSession = mClient.newSession(new CustomTabsCallback());
-        // Optional: pre-render pages the user is likely to visit
+        // Pre-render pages the user is likely to visit
         // you can do this any time while the service is connected mSession.mayLaunchUrl("https://developers.android.com", null, null);
     }